Try These Local Favorites When You Visit Japan

 - Asparagus (アスパラ)

-When you dip the freshly fried onion into Worcestershire-style sauce, the sharp acidity of the sauce and the natural sweetness of the onion melt together perfectly.
+Fresh from the fryer, dipped into Worcestershire-style sauce, the sharp acidity of the sauce blends perfectly with the onion’s natural sweetness.

-It instantly makes your beer taste even better.
+It’s the kind of bite that instantly makes your beer taste better.

-The crisp texture and mild sweetness work beautifully.
+The crisp texture and gentle sweetness shine without overpowering anything.

-Interestingly, for kushikatsu, vegetables are often better than meat or fish.
+Interestingly, when it comes to kushikatsu, vegetables are often better than meat or fish.

-👉 Kushikatsu is the kind of food that makes you feel like you can drink forever.
+👉 Kushikatsu is dangerous food.
+It makes you feel like you can drink forever.

 🐟 Namerō (なめろう)

-Namerō is a dish made by finely chopping raw fish and mixing it with miso and aromatic herbs.
+Namerō is made by finely chopping raw fish and mixing it with miso, ginger, and green onions.

 It comes fully seasoned, which makes it perfect as a drinking snack.

-Although it often uses oily fish like horse mackerel, it does not smell fishy at all.
+Although oily fish like horse mackerel are often used, it doesn’t smell fishy at all.

-The gentle aroma of warm sake and the rich flavor of namerō create a wonderful harmony that makes you sip again and again.
+The gentle aroma of heated sake and the rich, savory flavor of namerō create a harmony that makes you take sip after sip without noticing.

-Dry sake at room temperature also pairs extremely well.
+Dry sake at room temperature also works wonderfully.

-If you see namerō on the menu, I strongly recommend trying it.
+If you ever see namerō on the menu, don’t hesitate — order it.

 🐠 Grilled Hokke (ホッケの開き)

-Honestly, I don’t think I’ve ever met a Japanese person who dislikes hokke.
+Honestly, I don’t think I’ve met a Japanese person who dislikes it.

 Hokke is usually served with grated daikon radish.

-Add a little soy sauce to the daikon and place it on top of the fish — the taste becomes explosively good.
+Add a little soy sauce to the daikon and place it on top of the fish — the flavor becomes explosively good.

 beer, whisky, sake, shochu, or highballs.